 “Everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.”
 Matthew 7:24

-When Hurricane Katrina hit the Gulf Coast in 2005, it wreaked mind-boggling destruction.
-Countless homes and lives were washed into the sea, and the things people counted on the most didn’t hold up to the storm’s furious surge.
+Over the past several years we’ve seen hurricanes wreak mind-boggling destruction.
+When a hurricane hits, countless homes and lives are washed into the sea, and the things people count on the most don’t hold up to the storm’s furious surges.

-We all have Katrina’s in our lives: the out-of-the-blue surprises that leave us reeling from their blows.
-A phone call from the doctor, a word about a wayward child, a dreaded pink slip, a betrayal by a trusted friend.
+We all have hurricanes in our lives: the out-of-the-blue surprises that leave us reeling from their blows.
+A phone call from the doctor, a word about a wayward child, a betrayal by a trusted friend.
 Our lives have a lot of potentially grim news on the horizon, and none of us are exempt.
-The issue is not whether a Katrina is in your forecast; the issue is how you deal with it when it comes.
+The issue is not whether a hurricane is in your forecast; the issue is how you deal with it when it comes.

 When I was a kid, we sang a song in Sunday school about a man who built his house on the sand.
 This man may have thought it cool to build his house near the beach, but when the storm hit it was bad news for him.
 The song was based on one of those in-your-face stories Jesus often told to catch our attention.
 This story illustrates what life is like when we hear His teaching and then go our merry way and do whatever we please.
 Jesus warned: If you live like that, given enough time and a big enough storm, your life will slide into a heap of rubble.
 And, as Jesus said, you can expect that it will fall “with a great crash” (Matthew 7:27).